ilvalerione/carisma/docs/development/getting-started/introduction.md

 In a modern software environment RESTful web service is the **key factor** to raise your technology infrastructure and business ability to the next level.
 In this context Carisma was born to completely remove the highest cost when a company need to adopt this development strategy:

-> The cost of human resources needed for long months of development.
+> You can avoid the cost of human resources needed for loooong months of development.